 Ratatype: Perfect for beginner typists

-Ratatype provides a gradual introduction to the keyboard for those who find touch-typing difficult.
-It shows precisely where your fingers go on each key and gives tips on how best to sit while typing.
+Ratatype offers a gradual introduction to the keyboard for those who struggle with touch-typing.
+It shows precisely where your fingers should go on each key and provides tips on how to sit comfortably while typing.
 You can begin learning by taking the first 15 lessons, each consisting of multiple typing exercises.

-Ratatype is designed for students, and that shows in its colorful interface.
-Its typing exercises are meant to help you learn the mechanics of typing and hitting the right keys.
-Your profile page allows you to monitor your progress and easily complete exercises whenever convenient.
+Ratatype is designed for students, and this is evident in its colorful interface.
+Its typing exercises are designed to help you learn the mechanics of typing and accurately hit the right keys.
+Your profile page allows you to track your progress and complete exercises at your convenience.

 The Typing Cat: A charming way to improve your typing speed

-The Typing Cat is a web app with visual charm and variety, including games and standard exercises to keep you interested.
+The Typing Cat is a web app that boasts visual charm and variety, featuring games and standard exercises to keep you engaged.
 The keyboard always remains onscreen, so you don’t have to worry about what buttons are where.
-The tests are fun and intuitive—try the Typing Test first, then move on to more advanced levels when ready.
+The tests are fun and intuitive—try the Typing Test first, then proceed to more advanced levels when you’re ready.

 TypingClub

-TypingClub is a simple and straightforward app that teaches you how to type, yet it is still polished enough for professional use.
+TypingClub is a straightforward app that teaches you how to type, yet it remains polished enough for professional use.
 The exercises can get repetitive after a while; nonetheless, they are effective.
 The site is engaging and flexible; you don’t have to finish a lesson before starting another.

 You can try out several exercises for free, yet subscribing to the premium version gives you access to many more.
-Ads are also removed when you subscribe, and you can store your progress on certain workouts and get thorough session summaries.
+Ads are also removed when you subscribe, and you can store your progress on specific workouts, as well as receive thorough session summaries.
 The free lessons are a good introduction for beginners, yet more advanced users can opt for the paid option.

 Typing.com

-Typing.com is an app built with a good design, making it easy to use.
-If you choose to register, you will save your progress, and you can continue working later.
+Typing.com is an app designed with a user-friendly interface, making it easy to use.
+If you choose to register, you will save your progress and be able to continue working later.
 An optional one-off payment of at least $8 removes all ads from the site.

-We like that the app’s pictures show where to put your fingers, and its progress reports are helpful.
+We appreciate that the app’s pictures clearly indicate where to place your fingers, and its progress reports are helpful.
 The finger workouts are also varied: sometimes, letters scroll down from the top of the screen.
-It is a great option if you want to learn how to touch type quickly and start with the basics.
+It is an excellent option if you want to learn how to touch type quickly and start with the basics.

 Common mistakes that decrease typing speed

-Improving your typing speed isn’t the be-all-end-all.
+IImproving your typing speed isn’t the be-all-end-all.
 Accuracy counts!
 Even the most experienced typists can make errors.
-Things like fatigue, distractions, or working with unfamiliar equipment can affect typing speed.
+Factors such as fatigue, distractions, or working with unfamiliar equipment can impact typing speed.

-• Using the wrong finger placement on a keyboard can cause mistakes.
+- Using the incorrect finger placement on a keyboard can lead to mistakes.

-• Looking down at the keyboard instead of keeping your eyes on the screen is another mistake some people make.
+- Looking down at the keyboard instead of keeping your eyes on the screen is another common mistake made by some people.

-• In addition, poor posture and not sitting in a proper position can lead to fatigue, likely slowing your typing speed.
+- Additionally, poor posture and improper seating can lead to fatigue, potentially slowing your typing speed.

-So, begin by placing your fingers on the proper keys to avoid these mistakes and increase typing speed.
+Begin by placing your fingers on the correct keys to avoid these mistakes and increase your typing speed.
 Ensure that your focus remains on the computer screen.

 To improve your typing speed and accuracy, sit up straight with both feet flat on the floor.